There are two basic approaches. One uses SFTP or SCP to move files to and from any of the server nodes on the system (typically

 If you are working on a campus machine with the standard Windows software distribution, then Secure File Transfer Client should be installed already, and can be found in Start > All Programs > SSH Secure Shell.
 Create a connection to the relevant server node and drag-and-drop freely.

-Generally, if you are logged into a machine that is not on campus (at W&M or VIMS), then you need to log into a gateway server (e.g.
+Generally, if you are logged into a machine that is not on the campus network (at W&M or VIMS), then you need to log into a gateway server (e.g.

 stat.wm.edu) before connecting to one of the subcluster front-ends.
 This requires two hops (e.g.,